Last updated: 25 January 2026

 CCS 1

-CCS Type 1 (Combined Charging System), often referred to as CCS Combo 1 or SAE J1772, is a charging plug and inlet standard predominantly used in electric vehicles in the United States, Canada and Mexico.
-(Click here for the full list of all countries that use EV charging connector Type 1)
+CCS 1 (Combined Charging System type 1), often referred to as CCS Combo 1 or SAE J1772, is a charging plug and inlet standard predominantly used in electric vehicles in the United States, Canada and Mexico.
+(Click here for the full list of all countries that use the CCS 1 charging plug.)

 It combines the standard Type 1 plug with two additional high-power DC charging pins.
 This configuration is the dominant DC fast-charging standard in North America.